 The early 1880s were a time of economic boom in South Australia, and the area around Rundle Street was established as the commercial hub of Adelaide.
 As such, when the adjacent properties of Mr Gay’s Furniture Warehouse and Barker’s and Chamber’s Horse Bazaar burned down in 1884, the owners decided to replace them with a grand new shopping arcade in the most modern style.

-The building was designed by James Cumming, a prominent Adelaide architect, in an Italianate style.
+The building was designed by Latham Withall and Alfred Wells, contemporaneously with their celebrated design of the Jubilee Exhibition Building.
 The Arcade’s most prominent features are the domes at each entrance.
 These domes are decorated with an unusual version of the Australian Coat of Arms.
 While an official coat of arms was not adopted by Australia until 1908, almost 25 years after the construction of Adelaide Arcade, multiple competitions had been held by that point to design one.
 The designers of the Arcade chose the example that they thought was most likely to win, but did not in fact manage to guess correctly.
 While the Arcade’s Arms bears a great resemblance to the eventual national design, the kangaroo and emu are actually on opposite sides.

 The Arcade’s foundation stone was laid on 6 May 1885 by Adelaide Mayor William Bundey.
 Even at this early point, there was an acknowledgement that Adelaide was falling on hard times, as the Mayor expressed his hope that the construction of this new retail locale was a sign of imminent economic revitalisation.

 In August 1885, it was announced that the Arcade would be extended to the east in the form of Gay’s Arcade.
+This new arcade was designed by James Cumming, a prominent Adelaide architect, in an Italianate style.
 While theoretically a separate building, it has in practice been subsumed into Adelaide Arcade for shopping purposes.
 Claims that the entire structure would be completed by 1 December were ridiculed by the public.
 While this lofty target was indeed missed, it was only by less than two weeks.
 Contemporary writers marvelled that this deadline was only overshot by the unfortunate delay of a shipment of lamps.